ruberVulpes/Just4Me/README.md

 # Just4Me

-[Just4Me](http://wfox-just4me.herokuapp.com/) is website that allows you to run an automation of Von's and Albertson's Just4U Virtual Coupons.
+[Just4Me](http://wfox-just4me.herokuapp.com/) is a website that allows you to run an automation of Von's and Albertson's Just4U Virtual Coupons.

 ## Motivation

 The motivation behind this project was to automate the virtual coupon clicking that Von's has for their Just4U program.
 One day when I was at my parents house my Mom was going through their website clicking each and every coupon on the site just in case she might buy one of the items later.
-I sat down and tried to do it a bit faster by hand but it still felt like there would be a better way.
+I sat down and tried to do it a bit faster by hand, but it still felt like there would be a better way.
 After getting some exposure to [Selenium](https://www.selenium.dev/) I realised I could use it to automate the process.

-Later I wanted to set up the automation to run on a cron job so I wouldn't have to run the automation for my Mom and myself.
+Later I wanted to set up the automation to run on a cron job, so I wouldn't have to run the automation for my Mom and me.
-However Windows 10 isn't as easy to set up crons as I'd like so I made a website wrapper for the original code and hosted it on [Heroku](https://heroku.com/).
+However, Windows 10 isn't as easy to set up crons as I'd like, so I made a website wrapper for the original code and hosted it on [Heroku](https://heroku.com/).

 ## Support Me
-Help get me off Heroku free dynos
+Help me pay for Heroku Hobby tier dynos

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate?hosted_button_id=U65R5REYQXAR8)